dashpay/docs/docs/user/introduction/information.rst

     be considered irreversible after a few seconds, but must still be written to the blockchain (and thus "confirmed").

+  Credit pool
+    A store of value on the Core chain that is funded by asset lock transactions.
+The credit pool mirrors the credit balance on Dash Platform.
+New special transactions enable locking Dash in the credit pool for use on Platform and unlocking it to withdraw back to Dash on the Core chain.

   CPU
     A `central processing unit (CPU)
     <https://en.wikipedia.org/wiki/Central_processing_unit>`_ is the